 Land Development and Sale

-Under the Montana Settlement Agreement, the Custodial Trust must secure the prior approval of the Lead and non-Lead Agencies who are beneficiaries of the Custodial Trust before it can lease, sell, or transfer land that is part of a Montana Site.
+Under the Montana Settlement Agreement, the Custodial Trust must secure the prior approval of the Lead and non-Lead Agencies who are Beneficiaries of the Custodial Trust before it can lease, sell, or transfer land that is part of a Montana Site.

 East Helena Redevelopment